 To promote an understanding for what linguists study, we develop opportunities for local secondary students to learn about linguistics in various ways:

-For the past several years, the linguistics department has been a local host site for NACLO, the North Americal Computational Linguistics Olympiad.
+The linguistics department is a local host site for NACLO, the North American Computational Linguistics Open competition.
+NACLO is a contest in which high-school students solve linguistic puzzles.
+In solving these puzzles, students learn about the diversity and consistency of language, while exercising logic skills.
+No prior knowledge of linguistics or second languages is necessary.
 In preceding years, we have had between 10 and 25 participants: high schoolers, middle schoolers and home schoolers from across the county.
 Each year, we expand our recruitment efforts to increase participation.

 Linguistics Information Sessions